mesoSPIM/mesoSPIM-control/README.md

 ### Prerequisites
 * Windows >=7, 64-bit
-* Python >=3.12, we recommend [Miniforge](https://github.com/conda-forge/miniforge).
+* Python >=3.12, we recommend [Miniforge](https://github.com/conda-forge/miniforge) and `mamba` package manager that comes with it.
 The Anaconda distribution is not recommended since the change of its terms of service in 2020.
+If you have existing Anaconda installation, you can still use `conda` instead of `mamba` in the instructsions below.

 ### Device drivers
 #### National Instruments DAQ devices